Prithvi Narayan Shah: Death and legacy

-King Prithvi Narayaṇ Shah was ultimately able to capture small principalities and annex them into the kingdom.
-This expansion was crucial to ensure the continued survival of the Kingdom of Nepal as the East India Company was already expanding into the Indian subcontinent from their base in Bengal.
-Shah was convinced that the company would eventually conquer the regions bordering Nepal to the south and approach Nepal.
-He believed that if Nepal remained a collection of fifty principalities, then it would easily be defeated and conquered in the event of a war with the company or any other foreign power.
-Expanding his kingdom ensured that Nepal would remain an independent state and be able to negotiate with a foreign power on equal terms.
+King Prithvi Narayaṇ Shah was ultimately able to capture dozens of independent principalities and annex them into a single centralized kingdom.
+This expansion was historically critical to ensure the survival of an independent Himalayan state, as the British East India Company was aggressively consuming the fractured princely states of India along Nepal's southern frontier.
+Shah was convinced that if Nepal remained an unstable collection of fifty microscopic principalities, it would easily be targeted, divided, and conquered by any advancing foreign empire.
+Expanding his kingdom ensured that a unified Nepal could negotiate with foreign empires on equal terms from a position of strategic depth.

 In January 1775, at the age of 52, Prithvi Narayan Shah died at Devighat, Nuwakot on his birthday.
-Upon his death, his son, Pratap Singh Shah, succeeded him and his unification campaign was continued by his younger son, Bahadur Shah.
+Upon his death, his eldest son, Pratap Singh Shah, succeeded him to the throne, while the broader unification campaign was dynamically pushed forward into western and eastern borders by his younger son, Regent Bahadur Shah, and his daughter-in-law, Queen Rajendra Laxmi.